jlder/SLM-recorder/docs/01_recorder_requirements.md

 #### OP-CAL-005 — Calibration review and save

-The operator shall be able to review current calibration results and stored NVS calibration values before saving the new calibration.
+The operator shall be able to review current calibration results and stored NVS calibration values before saving the accepted calibration.
 The accelerometer page shall use a simplified live progress area showing validity status with NVS date when valid, session state, current face, samples processed on that face, lowest stddev for that face, current-face update count, time since the last best update, and a compact six-face completion summary.
 The accelerometer workflow text shall instruct the operator to start calibration, place the recorder still on each of its six faces, wait for each face to show OK, leave the recorder on a given face until the last best update is more than 10 seconds old when practical, and save calibration when all six face values are satisfactory.
 The face summary shall show unprocessed faces in plain text, the active face in amber only until processed, and processed faces in green.
 The installation page shall show validity status with NVS date when valid, session state, samples processed, lowest noise, update count, time since the last best update, and the candidate or stored installation matrix.
 The installation workflow text shall direct the operator to put the glider in flight-level attitude with wings leveled following the AMM procedure, confirm sensor calibration is already valid, start calibration, leave the glider still, wait until the last best update is more than 10 seconds old when practical, and save calibration when noise is satisfactory.

 Status: